PedroCristo/portfolio_project_1/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Website Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fpedrocristo.github.io%2Fportfolio_project_1_travel_world%2Fhome.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 Google Lighthouse was used to test Performance, Best Practices, Accessibility and SEO on both Desktop and Mobile devices.

+The testing was done using the Google Chrome Browser.
+Chrome Developer Tools was used extensively, particularly to check responsiveness on different screen sizes.
+Testing was also done using Firefox on desktop, and again on Google Chrome and Opera on the Huawei P20.

 - Desktop Results: